SOP-MINI/sop-site/regulamin-sop2-en.md

 # The rules for passing the course and for calculating the final grade

  - To pass the course, it is necessary to obtain a total of at least 100 points (out of 200 possible), and to attend the number of classes required in the Attendance section.
+At least 50 points from the lecture part and 50 points from the laboratory part is required
  - The points from the retake always replace the result scored previously
  - **The final course grade** is based on total points acquired by student during the labs and lectures:
    - Grade 5.0 - total in range [180, 200]